arm/arm-toolchain/arm-software/docs/elf2bin.md

 ### Output modes

-The available output-mode options are:
+This section lists the available options to set the type of output file.

-* `--ihex`: Intel hex format (the one where lines begin with '`:`').
+#### `--ihex`: Intel hex format

-  `elf2bin`'s take on this format is similar to `fromelf`'s: it always uses the record types that denote 32-bit linear addresses (`04` and `05`), and never the 8086-style segment:offset ones.
+The Intel hex format is a record-based format.
+Each data record states the address it is expected to be loaded at.
+So a single output file can specify two or more segments at widely separated addresses without having to include all the space in between.

+Each line of an Intel hex file begins with a `:`.
+(This makes it easy to tell apart from the Motorola format which starts lines with `S`.)

+The Intel hex format allows addresses to be specified in the form of a 32-bit linear address, or in an 8086-style segment:offset pair.
+Like `fromelf` (and unlike GNU `objdump`), `elf2bin` always uses the linear address option, so that its hex files are as easy as possible to interpret.

+There is no version of the Intel hex format that supports 64-bit addresses. `elf2bin` will give an error if a 64-bit input file specifies data to be loaded at an address that does not fit in 32 bits.

-* `--srec`: Motorola hex format (the one where lines begin with '`S`').
-Similarly, `elf2bin` keeps this as simple and consistent as
+#### `--srec`: Motorola hex format

-  possible: it always uses the 32-bit record types (`S3` and `S7`), and never the 16- or 24-bit ones.
+The Motorola hex format is similar in concept to the Intel one: each data record specifies an address and some data to load at that address.

+Each line of a Motorola hex file begins with an `S`.
+(This makes it easy to tell apart from the Intel format which starts lines with `:`.)

+In the Motorola format, there are multiple record types which store addresses in 16-bit, 24-bit or 32-bit format. `elf2bin` keeps its output as simple and consistent as possible, by always using the 32-bit record types (`S3` and `S7`).

-* `--bin`: write out a binary file for each loadable segment in the image.
+#### `--bin`: one binary file per segment

+The `--bin` option writes each loadable segment into a raw binary file, containing the bytes of data in the segment and nothing else.

+If there is more than one loadable segment, then you must use `-O` to specify a pattern for the output file names, instead of `-o` to specify a single output file name.

+#### `--bincombined`: one single binary file

-* `--bincombined`: write out a _single_ binary file, which contains all the loadable segments in the image, with padding between them to put them at the correct relative offsets from each other.
-The resulting file is suitable for loading at the base address of the first segment in memory (but you can adjust the base further downwards with `--base`).
+The `--bincombined` mode writes out a _single_ binary file, which contains all the loadable segments in the image, with padding between them to put them at the correct relative offsets from each other.

-* `--vhx` and `--vhxcombined`: Verilog hex format.
-The output of these modes is identical to `--bin` and `--bincombined`, except that the binary output file is post-converted into a text format with one 2-digit hex number per line, representing the same sequence of bytes that would have appeared in the binary version.
+The resulting file is suitable for loading at the base address of the first segment in memory.

+(You can adjust the base address further downwards with `--base`, which adds padding before the first segment.)

+#### `--vhx` and `--vhxcombined`: Verilog hex format

+The Verilog hex format is a translation of a binary file into hex, by turning each binary byte into a two-digit hex number on a line by itself.

+So, unlike the Intel and Motorola hex formats, there is no data inside the file that specifies the address to load data at.

+`--vhx` behaves similarly to `--bin`: it outputs one hex file per loadable segment. `--vhxcombined` behaves similarly to `--bincombined`: it outputs a single hex file containing all the segments, with padding between them if necessary.

 ### Output file naming